-Piers Morgan Bashes Kim Kardashian’s Nude Selfies Calling It Anti-Feminist
+Piers Morgan Bashes Kim Kardashian’s Nude Selfies, Calling It Anti-Feminist

 — Good Morning Britain (@GMB) March 8, 2017

-The Keeping Up With The Kardashians star has always been under enormous fire for constantly posing naked or half-naked selfie on her Instagram page.
-In May 2016, the mother-of-two made sure everyone remembered her acceptance speech for winning the coveted Break The Internet honor by Webby Awards, sending shockwaves with only a five-word speech, “Nude selfies until I die.”
+The Keeping Up with the Kardashians star has always been under enormous fire for constantly posing naked or half-naked selfies on her Instagram page.
+In May 2016, the mother of two made sure everyone remembered her acceptance speech for winning the coveted Break The Internet honor by Webby Awards, sending shockwaves with only a five-word speech, “Nude selfies until I die.”

 There’s clearly no stopping this woman.
 Also, during the Vogue 100 gala dinner in London, Kim Kardashian wore a very revealing Roberto Cavalli gown which showed off her ample womanly assets.
 She defended herself from haters and said at that time, “For me, it wasn’t even about flaunting it.
 I felt good about myself so let ME do what I feel comfortable with.
 If you are conservative and if you’re not comfortable with that, that’s amazing, too.”